MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 screen resolution is described on
 [pages 11 and 17](http://caxapa.ru/thumbs/361638/DMTv1r11.pdf)
 in the VESA monitor timing standard.
-The relevant timing parameters are defined in lines 17-30 in vga.vhd.
+The relevant timing parameters are defined in lines 17-30 in comp.vhd.
 I've tried to give the constants with names that are recognizable from the above VESA standard.

 ## Pixel counters
 In the VHDL code we will have two pixel counters, x and y, where y is positive down.
 They will count from 0 to 799 in the x-direction and from 0 to 524 in the y-direction.
-These counters are generated in lines 71-97 in vga.vhd.
+These counters are generated in lines 71-97 in comp.vhd.
 And in lines 100-124 we generate the two synchronization signals.

 ## Colour pattern
 In this design we just start with a simple checkboard pattern.
 This can be achieved by a simple XOR of the x and y coordinates.
-This is done in lines 127-145 in vga,vhd.
+This is done in lines 127-145 in comp.vhd.

 ## Clock input
 The VGA timing for this particular screen resolution requires a pixel clock of 25 Mhz.
 However, the crytal oscillator on the FPGA board need not have this precise frequency.
 On the Nexys 4 DDR board the oscillator has a frequency of 100 MHz.
 This frequency can conveniently be divided by 4 using a simple 2-bit counter.
-This clock divider is implemented in lines 56-68 of vga.vhd.
+This clock divider is implemented in lines 56-68 of comp.vhd.

 ## Pin locations
 The toolchain needs to know which pins on the FPGA to use, and for this we must refer to the [page 7](https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-4-ddr/nexys-4-ddr_sch.pdf) on the hardware schematic diagram of the particular board used.
 All pin locations must be specified.
-They are defined in lines 5-16 in vga.xdc.
+They are defined in lines 5-16 in comp.xdc.
 The toolchain also needs to know the clock frequencies used in the design.
-These are described in lines 18-20 in vga.xdc.
+These are described in lines 18-20 in comp.xdc.

 ## Build files
 Finally we write a small tcl-script, which is needed by the Vivado tool.
 Notice that